 That is, of course, unless you were like me this morning, staring at bits of wood dust in the fresh cup of coffee.
 Looking up to find a perfectly drilled 1/2″ diameter hole in my fascia, I realized a small area of my home’s stain coverage was lacking.
-This hole, had I not known better, would have looked like it was drilled by human builder with a specific purpose.
+This hole had I not known better, would have looked like it was drilled by a human builder with a particular purpose.
 So perfect, in fact, it looked like it was placed there by no ordinary drill bit, but a finely sharpened and amazingly clean-cutting drill bit.
 Yes, you guessed it.
 The Carpenter Bees are back again; but, this time we’re prepared!

 There are several ways to keep these annoying little tunnel-burrowing buggers from destroying exposed areas of your home.
 While I have, in the past, taken a less environmentally sound approach of shooting them with sprays, or swatting them with badminton rackets, now I know better.
-These destructive critters are also a major contributor to flower pollination, and one of the main reasons our tomato plants, eggplants, and other vegetables, and many types of flowers, continue to thrive.
+These destructive critters are also a major contributor to flower pollination, and one of the main reasons our tomato plants, eggplants, and other vegetables, and many types of flowers continue to thrive.
 So, unless you are looking to help destroy the ecosystem, you might want to think about an alternative that keeps your home sound and keeps the Carpenter Bees away.

-At CTLH, our approach was to construct a modified version of a bee trap idea, set up by kentdvm at the Instructables.com website.
+At CTLH, our approach was to construct a modified version of a bee trap idea, set up by unclesam at the Instructables website.
 His approach is effective; however, it also kills the bees.
 While the damage these bees produce is maddening, the alternative of having no bees (or food) is worse.
 So we have modified the design a bit.
 (Please continue reading to the end of this article for instructions on building a perfect bee house.)
 We also added some “Bug Juice” to our topcoat of stain, and now we are back up and running.

 Another effective remedy for ridding your home of Carpenter Bees is an additive called “Bug Juice.”
 “Bug Juice,” an EPA registered insecticide, is an excellent additive that can be added into the top, or last, coat of sealer or stain.
 It will not affect the stain’s color or drying time.
 “Bug Juice” comes in two sizes, to accommodate both large and small jobs.